Starlink vs. Viasat Internet

 • Satellite obstructions can disrupt service

-• Speeds are slower than those of some competitors
+• Speeds are slower than some competitors

 Starlink vs. Viasat Internet Review

-As of September 2023, BroadBandNow’s editorial team has not been able to survey enough Starlink customers to provide a comprehensive understanding of how this service is meeting customers’ needs or expectations.
+As of March 2024, BroadBandNow’s editorial team has not been able to survey enough Starlink customers to provide a comprehensive understanding of how this service is meeting customers’ needs or expectations.

 We asked BroadbandNow users to review Viasat based on four core attributes: Customer Service, Reliability, Speed, and Value.

-BroadbandNow readers submitted 2725 for Viasat.
+BroadbandNow readers submitted 2843 for Viasat.
 Viasat earned an average score of 3.10 out of 5.

 Frequently Asked Questions About Starlink and Viasat

-• Is Starlink cheaper than Viasat?
+• Is Starlink or Viasat cheaper?

 • Do Starlink and Viasat have unlimited data?

-• Do Starlink and Viasat require a contract?
+• Do Starlink and Viasat require contracts?